davidedc/livecodelab/readme.md

 #### Live coding in the browser ####

-LiveCodeLab has been used by many people.
-They usually use it to explore:
+LiveCodeLab has been used by several groups/people for:

-*Code Education*
+*Teaching programming*:
-It's a great way to interest kids and adult in code, as it allows for instant feedback and easy pair programming.
+it's a great way to interest kids and adult in code, as it allows for instant feedback and easy pair programming.
 It helps introduce simple concept like loops, and much more complex like transform matrices!

-*Future of the browser*
+*Future of the browser*:
-it's a nice hint about what 3D + the web is really about.
+it's a nice showcase of what browsers can do with the lates 3D and javascript implementations.
-Also, the use of several powerful and mature libraries shows how far Javascript is now.

-*Code as Art*
+*Code as Art*:
 It's a live coding tool that artists can use, misuse and tweak.
-Go fullscreen, hide the code and you can make incredible screen recordings with just a few lines of code.
+Go fullscreen, hide the code and you can make incredible screen recordings with just a few lines of code!

 *Autocode*
-Automatic coding in the browser is still quite a virgin territory.
+:Automatic coding in the browser is still quite a virgin territory.
 It's been done a lot with lisp-y languages, but not quite in the context of things like LiveCodeLab, so there is an opportunity to do quite some original work there.

 ### Roadmap ###

 We need your input on the following goals:

-* Modularize the code, using requireJS to load everything
+* Modularize the code (maybe using requireJS to load everything?)

 * Proper handling of localizations

 * More localizations: spanish, chinese, japanese, arab, german, etc.

-* A way to share the user's LiveCodeLab code with others – and with keeping the client-side, self-contain-ness (passing code in URI?)
+* A way to share the user's LiveCodeLab code with others – but respectfully of people who want to keep the use to a local self-contained instance (passing code in URI?)

-For a more fine grained look at feature requests and bugs, take a look at <a href="https://github.com/davidedc/livecodelab/issues">the tracker</a>.
+For a more fine-grained look at ideas and bugs, take a look at <a href="https://github.com/davidedc/livecodelab/issues">the tracker</a>.

 #### Libraries used ###